-Author, teacher, librarian.
+Writer, teacher, librarian.
 Born– April 5, 1867.
 Tuscaloosa.
 Parents– Thomas Finley and Virginia (Owen) Greene.
 Education– Tuscaloosa Female College.
-Local correspondent for the Philadelphia Times, 1883-86; Taught in Birmingham and Montgomery; principal of Capitol Hill School, Montgomery and of La Fayette Public School; in 1909, assistant to the library division of the Alabama State Department of Archives and History.
-After a brief stay as woman’s page editor for the Birmingham News, became head of the Birmingham Public Library.
+Local correspondent for the Philadelphia Times, 1883-86; Taught in Birmingham and Montgomery; principal of Capitol Hill School, Montgomery and of La Fayette Public School; in 1909, assistant to the library division of the Alabama State Department of Archives and History; Director of the Birmingham Public Library; columnist and women’s page editor of the Birmingham News. .
 Resigned in 1913 and returned to Montgomery to devote her life to writing.
 Wrote chiefly children’s books and textbooks.
 Active supporter of Birmingham Little Theater.
 Died December 9, 1937.

 Owen’s The Story of Alabama, Vol. 3.

 The Devil to Pay.
 New York; Scribner, 1918.

 Into the Night; a Story of New Orleans.
 New York; Grossett & Dunlap, 1909.

 Legends of King Arthur and his Court.
 Boston; Ginn & Co., 1901.

 The Right of the Strongest.
 New York; Scribner, 1913.